bccp/nbodykit/docs/source/catalogs/mock-data.rst

-The catalog of halos input to the :class:`~hod.HODCatalog` class must be of type :class:`halotools.sim_manager.UserSuppliedHaloCatalog`, the tabular data format preferred by :mod:`halotools`. nbodykit includes the :class:`~halos.HaloCatalog` class in order to interface nicely with the :mod:`halotools`.
+The catalog of halos input to the :class:`~hod.HODCatalog` class must be of type :class:`halotools.sim_manager.UserSuppliedHaloCatalog`, the tabular data format preferred by :mod:`halotools`. nbodykit includes the :class:`~halos.HaloCatalog` class in order to interface nicely with :mod:`halotools`.
 In particular, this catalog object includes a :func:`~halos.HaloCatalog.to_halotools` function to create a :class:`~halotools.sim_manager.UserSuppliedHaloCatalog` from the data columns in the :class:`~halos.HaloCatalog` object.

-Given a :class:`CatalogSource` object, the class:`~halos.HaloCatalog` object interprets the objects as halos, using a specified redshift, cosmology, and mass definition, to add several analytic columns to the catalog, including :func:`~halos.HaloCatalog.Radius` and :func:`~halos.HaloCatalog.Concentration`.
+Given a :class:`CatalogSource` object, the :class:`~halos.HaloCatalog` object interprets the objects as halos, using a specified redshift, cosmology, and mass definition, to add several analytic columns to the catalog, including :func:`~halos.HaloCatalog.Radius` and :func:`~halos.HaloCatalog.Concentration`.